PARACLESUS MEDICAL UNIVERSITY, INSTITUTE OF NURSING SCIENCE AND PRACTICE

 TERMS OF REFERENCE

-To assist WHO in the dissemination of relevant documents and information on P.C. nursing.
+To assist WHO in dissemination of evidence and information regarding digital innovations in integrated palliative care.

 ANNUAL REPORT 2019